Eliot-RUIZ/automation/README.md

 The *predict.drc* function computes the confidence interval using the Delta method, which is very fast to compute.
 However, as its calculation is very complicated, I decided to use the equivalent Bootstrapp method (Bertail, Boizot & Combris, 2003), which much more simple to code, but is slower to compute.

+A warning message appears if the "aomisc" self-starter is used with the Delta method, advising him to shift *method" to *"boot"*.
+Beforehand, it is really easy to check the source of the function, by switching *package = FALSE* to *package = TRUE* in the *compare_nlm* function.

 The latence vary with the Self-Starter used, with the number of coefficients and with the number of iterations.
-However, it is situated between 2 and 4s "aomisc" self-starters with the default value of 200 iterations, while it could be much longer for "drc" self-starters.
+However, it is situated between 2 and 4s "aomisc" Self-starters with the default value of 200 iterations, while it could be much longer for "drc" Self-starters.
 ```r
 ### DRC self-starter with the Delta method -> immediate result ###
 result = ci_nlm(mpg~ wt, fct = gaussian(), data = mtcars)